 Erroneous beliefs tend to be infectious – think Malcom Gladwell and Daniel Kahneman books, the ’10,000 hours rule’ and other old wives’ tales.
 Erroneous beliefs thrive because they tell us want we want to believe, what makes us feel good – not what is true, because the truth tends to exclude a lot of people, and when you feel excluded you feel bad.
 No, you cannot be a great mathematician or physicist if your IQ is not high enough, even if you practice a lot.
 Yeah, truth and biological reality hurts, but there’s no escaping it.

-Another book that needs to be thrown onto the trash heap of obsolescence is Dale Carnegie’s How to Win Friends and Influence People, a book that may have been relevant in the pre-internet, pre-QE age – but not anymore.
+Another book that needs to be thrown onto the pyre of obsolescence is Dale Carnegie’s How to Win Friends and Influence People, a book that may have been relevant in the pre-internet, pre-QE age – but not anymore.
 From the Wikipedia summary:

 Six Ways to Make People Like You: